Plant indigenous trees for bees

 Hallaria Lucida flowers and seedsNotice the ripe Halleria Lucida fruit; arrowed.

 There are always interesting birds arriving to feed on the fruit that is in season.
-Between them and the bees there is plenty of interesting wildlife to enjoy in a green garden.
+Between them and the bees there is plenty of fascinating wildlife to enjoy in a green garden.

 This is a magnificent indigenous tree for bees that could and perhaps should be in almost every garden.
 You will never tire of it, or the creatures that come to visit.